-Students will acquire in-depth knowledge of the diversities of the adolescent experience related to the cultural, biological, cognitive, emotional and social aspects of development.
-Students will learn how these multiple facets interact to influence the functioning and well-being of adolescents.
+Students will acquire in-depth knowledge of the diversities of the aging experience related to the cultural, biological, cognitive, emotional and social aspects of aging.
+Students will learn how these multiple facets interact to influence our functioning and well-being.